Tommy Boy: Plot

-After seven years at college, Thomas R. "Tommy" Callahan III barely graduates from Marquette University and returns to his hometown of Sandusky, Ohio.
-His father, industrialist and widower Thomas R. "Big Tom" Callahan Jr., gives him an executive job at the family's auto parts plant, Callahan Auto.
-In addition to the new job and office, Big Tom reveals that he plans to marry Beverly Barrish-Burns, a woman he had met at a fat farm, and that her son, Paul, will become Tommy's new stepbrother.
-However the day of the wedding, while at the party Big Tom dies from a sudden heart attack during the wedding reception.
-After the funeral, doubting the future of the company without Big Tom, the bank reneges on promises of a loan for a new brake pad division and seeks immediate payment of Callahan Auto's debts.
-Tommy suggests a deal: he will let the bank hold his few inherited shares and house in exchange for the bank giving time to sell enough brake pads to prove the new division's viability.
-If enough brake pads are sold by the deadline, the bank will grant the loan.
-Tommy then sets out on a cross-country sales trip with Big Tom's scornful assistant, Richard Hayden.
+After seven years at college, friendly but dim-witted Thomas R. "Tommy" Callahan III barely graduates from Marquette University and returns to his hometown of Sandusky, Ohio.
+His father, widowed industrialist Thomas R. "Big Tom" Callahan Jr., gives him an executive job at the family's auto parts plant, Callahan Auto, and reveals he will marry Beverly Barrish-Burns, whom he had met at a fat farm, with her son Paul effectively becoming Tommy's new stepbrother.
+However, Big Tom suddenly suffers a fatal heart attack during the wedding reception.
+After the funeral, doubting the company will survive without Big Tom, the bank reneges on promises of a loan for a new brake pad division, requiring that the company's debts be resolved immediately.
+Tommy suggests that he will let the bank hold his few inherited shares and house in exchange for the bank giving time to sell 500,000 brake pads to prove the new division's viability; if he succeeds, the bank will underwrite the venture.
+Tommy then sets out on a cross-country sales trip with Big Tom's sardonic and sycophantic assistant Richard Hayden, a childhood acquaintance who is particularly antagonistic towards Tommy.

-Meanwhile, Michelle notices Beverly and Paul kissing romantically.
-They are revealed to be not mother and son, but rather married con artists with criminal records.
-Instead of eventually suing for divorce and taking half of Big Tom's estate, Beverly has inherited controlling interest in the company.
-To turn that into cash, she seeks a quick sale to self-described "auto parts king" Ray Zalinsky.
+Meanwhile, sales manager Michelle Brock, a high school classmate and love interest of Tommy's, notices Beverly and Paul kissing romantically; they reveal themselves as married con artists with criminal records.
+Instead of eventually suing for divorce and taking half of Big Tom's estate, Beverly has inherited a controlling interest in the company.
+To convert that into cash, she seeks a quick sale to self-described "auto parts king" Ray Zalinsky, owner and operator of rival automotive parts company Zalinsky Auto Parts in Chicago.

 On the road, Tommy's social anxiety and hyperactivity alienate several potential buyers.
-The lack of any progress leads to tension between Tommy and Richard, percolating into a fistfight where Richard admitted he learned as much as he could from Big Tom, whereas Tommy covered his immaturity and blunders through Big Tom's protective cloak.
-When all hope seems lost, Tommy persuades a surly waitress to serve him after the kitchen has closed and Richard suggests he use his skill at reading people to make sales.
-The two make amends and quickly reach their sales goal.
-However, Paul sabotages the company's computers, causing sales posted by sales manager Michelle Brock to be either lost or rerouted.
+The lack of any progress leads to tension between Tommy and Richard, culminating in the near destruction of Richard's car and a fistfight.
+However, after witnessing Tommy persuade a waitress to serve him chicken wings at a restaurant after the kitchen has closed, Richard suggests he use his skill at reading people to make sales.
+The two reconcile and quickly reach their sales goal.

+However, Paul sabotages the company's computers, causing sales posted by Michelle to be either lost or rerouted.
 With half of the sales now canceled, the bank (now backed by Beverly and Paul) decides to sell Callahan Auto to Zalinsky.
-Hoping that they can persuade Zalinsky to reconsider, Tommy and Richard board a plane to Chicago posing as flight attendants.
-In Chicago, they get a brief meeting with Zalinsky, but he tells them he wants only the reputation connected with the Callahan brand and will close down the company and lay off its workers.
+Hoping to persuade Zalinsky to reconsider, Tommy and Richard board a plane to Chicago posing as flight attendants.
+In Chicago, they briefly meet with Zalinsky, but he tells them he desires the reputation connected with the Callahan brand, planning to shutter the company and lay off its workers, which, in turn, would financially ruin the town.